 If you are ready to have direct payments, we will discuss our direct payments agreement with you.
 This includes the conditions and arrangements for having direct payments.
 You (or your ‘authorised person’) and your social care worker must sign the direct payments agreement.

 We load your personal budget onto a prepaid card and you use the money to pay for support to meet your care needs.

 You can also use the prepaid card account to make payments over the internet or phone, and to set up direct debits and standing orders to pay for services.

 If you feel that you may not be able to manage a prepaid card account and you would like to discuss another way to receive your direct payments, speak to your social care worker.
 They will be able to give you advice and explain your options.

 You must use your direct payments to pay for your social care support and to achieve what is in your care and support plan.
 You must not use them to pay for anything else.

 You can pay a proportion of your direct payments to a family member who lives in the same household as you to help you manage your personal budget and spend the money on your care.

-You cannot spend your direct payments while you are outside the UK for more than two weeks in a year unless we agree to this in writing.
+You cannot spend your direct payments while you are outside the UK for more than four weeks in a year unless we agree to this in writing.
 You must not spend your direct payment on anything illegal.